barstown/packer-ansible-ee/README.md

 $ podman push ghcr.io/barstown/packer-ansible-ee:latest
 ```

-## Other repo dependencies
+## Other repository dependencies

-This repo also makes use of the various extensions, as documented in the
+This repository also makes use of various extensions, as documented in the
 [extensions.json](.vscode/extensions.json) file.
 These are optional, but
-recommended in most cases.
+recommended usually.
 Some extension configuration files exist in this
-repository that are not strictly necessary for ansible-builder functionality.
+repository that aren't necessary for ansible-builder functionality.